You have this idea and fire in your belly.

 You are sure you are going to do it and get all the necessary items.

-First week goes well, second week is okay even though sometimes you doubt if it’s gonna work.
+The first week goes well, the second week is okay even though sometimes you doubt if it’s gonna work.

 Suddenly you don’t seem to have the interest you started with.
 You are guilty of spending money on all those stuff.